-The U.S. Department of Energy (DOE) is removing the Main Plant Process Building (MPPB) and is disposing the waste offsite at licensed disposal facilities as part of our ongoing cleanup efforts at the West Valley Demonstration Project (WVDP) site.
-Removal of the MPPB started in September 2022 and is expected to take approximately 30 months to complete.
+The U.S. Department of Energy (DOE) is deconstructing the Main Plant Process Building (MPPB) and is disposing of the waste offsite at licensed disposal facilities as part of our ongoing cleanup efforts at the West Valley Demonstration Project (WVDP) site.
+Deconstruction of the MPPB started in September 2022 and is expected to take approximately 33 months to complete.